diwakergupta/stacks-blockchain-tob-audit/sip/sip-001-burn-election.md

   of the burn chain will know how much cumulative cryptocurrency was destroyed and how long each competing fork is.
-Existing blockchains do not have this -- a private fork can coexist with all public forks and be released at its creators' discression (often with harmful effects on the peer network).
+Existing blockchains do not have this -- a private fork can coexist with all public forks and be released at its creators' discretion (often with harmful effects on the peer network).

 The Stacks blockchain leverages these properties to implement three key features: